 membranes, vagina, and gastrointestinal tract, the

-infection first manifests as nasal
+infection first manifests as nasal congestion and

-mouth, sore throat, abdominal pain, belching, bloating,
+throat, abdominal pain, belching, bloating, heartburn,

-heartburn, constipation, diarrhea, rectal burning or
+constipation, diarrhea, rectal burning or itching,

-itching, vaginal discharge, vaginal itching or burning,
+vaginal discharge, vaginal itching or burning,

 increasingly worsening symptoms of PMS, prostatitis,